ShopBonsai/interview-test-fullstack/README.md

    - On the Client, apollo needed to be updated to set the header, taking the JWT from the state.
 [Here](./client/src/helpers/createApolloClient.js)
    - In the API we want to decode those headers and include context in GQL.
 [Here](./server/server.js)
 4. Persisting Storage/DatabaseStorage
-   - For the Sake fo time users are written and read from the mockMerchantData
+   - For the sake of time users are written and read from the mockMerchantData

 ## Extended thoughts